AceDataCloud/VeoAPI/docs/veo_tasks_api_integration_guide.md

 ## Application Process

-To use the Veo Tasks API, you first need to apply for the corresponding service on the application page [Veo Videos Generation API](https://platform.acedata.cloud/documents/63e01dc3-eb21-499e-8049-3025c460058f), and then copy the task ID from the Veo Videos Generation API, as shown in the image below:
+To use the Veo Tasks API, you first need to apply for the corresponding service on the application page [Veo Videos Generation API](https://platform.acedata.cloud/documents/63e01dc3-eb21-499e-8049-3025c460058f), and then copy the task ID from the Veo Videos Generation API, as shown in the image:

 <p><img src="https://cdn.acedata.cloud/txlg6g.png" width="500" class="m-auto"></p>

 Finally, go to the Tasks API page [Veo Tasks API](https://platform.acedata.cloud/documents/52778f8b-93ce-4db3-a62c-bcf0a92e5f3c) to apply for the corresponding service.
-After entering the page, click the "Acquire" button, as shown in the image below:
+After entering the page, click the "Acquire" button, as shown in the image:

 ![Application Page](https://cdn.acedata.cloud/rci31i.png)

 If you are not logged in or registered, you will be automatically redirected to the [login page](https://platform.acedata.cloud) inviting you to register and log in.
 After logging in or registering, you will be automatically returned to the current page.

-There is a free quota available for first-time applicants, allowing you to use this API for free.
+There will be a free quota offered for the first application, allowing you to use this API for free.

 ## Request Example